|

 d.
 We offer free consultation to our authors by phone or e-mail to answer questions and provide direction as to how our authors can best spend their time to be profitable and create a growing readership.

-6. We produce a printed catalog which we include with all of our outgoing book orders.
-We revise this catalog approximately once a year, at which time your new book will be included in the catalog.
+with our subject matter).
 This places your book in front of thousands of prospective buyers.
 In this way, we have gone against the grain of traditional Internet publishing.
 How many book catalogs do you get in the mail?
 Probably very few.
 Since almost everything related to publishing has gone to the Internet, we believe this printed catalog gives us a distinctive advantage in effectively reaching readers.

 7. We are experts in search engine optimization.
 This is the key to successfully selling books online.
 While the Internet has leveled the playing field, it has also expanded the playing field tremendously.
 There are thousands of new players, and new players are entering the field every day.
 This means that potential readers may never find your book because of the vast number of books available online.
 Search engine optimization is just what it sounds like – the task of optimizing a website to ensure that browsers using search engines such as Google and Yahoo will find your book if they are looking for related content.
 In the Internet era, search engine optimization can literally make or break the success of a newly published